Jacob's Ladder (1990 film): Legacy

-In music, Claytown Troupe used a sample of Michael's quote 'It's a fast trip ... ' at the beginning of the track "Rainbow's Edge" from their 1991 album Out There.
-UNKLE sampled dialogue from the film in their 1998 "Rabbit in Your Headlights" and again in 2003 in "Inside".
-VNV Nation's track "Forsaken" from the 1998 album Praise the Fallen ends with the quotation from Eckhart.
+In music, Claytown Troupe used a sample of Michael Newman (Matt Craven)'s quote 'It's a fast trip ... ' at the beginning of the track "Rainbow's Edge" from their 1991 album Out There.
+UNKLE sampled dialogue from the film in their 1998 song "Rabbit in Your Headlights" (featuring Thom Yorke) from their album Psyence Fiction and again in 2003 in "Inside" from their album Never, Never, Land.
+VNV Nation's track "Forsaken" from the 1998 album Praise the Fallen ends with the quotation from Meister Eckhart.
 "Devils" from IVardensphere's 2011 album APOK begins with the same quotation.
 A sample of Jacob's cry 'Stop it, you're killing me!' is used in "Next in Line" from Nevermore's 1996 album The Politics of Ecstasy.
-Biosphere's track "City Wakes Up" from album Man with a Movie Camera features a sample of departing train sounds from the subway scene.
+Biosphere's track "City Wakes Up" from his 2001 album Man with a Movie Camera features a sample of departing train sounds from the subway scene.

 The film's possible influence can be arguably seen in many other works ranging from M. Night Shyamalan's 1999 hit psychological horror film The Sixth Sense to Peter Arnett's controversial 1998 CNN report "Valley of Death" about the 1970 Operation Tailwind.
 Jeff Millar of Houston Chronicle wrote that Giuseppe Tornatore's 1994 psychological thriller A Pure Formality uses the plot device of Jacob's Ladder mixed with several other sources.
 According to Premiere, Massy Tadjedin's 2005 psychological thriller The Jacket "is a film for those who don't remember Jacob's Ladder, perhaps for someone like Jacob himself," as it "resembles Jacob's Ladder too much for its own good."

-Jacob's Ladder is a longtime running gag on the podcast How Did This Get Made?, in which a group of comedians examines various bad movies.
+Jacob's Ladder is a longtime running gag on the podcast How Did This Get Made?, in which a group of comedians examines various movies that are deemed bad.
 At some point in every episode, either co-host Jason Mantzoukas or an audience member will posit that week's film might be "a Jacob's Ladder situation."

 Remake

 A remake directed by David M. Rosenthal and written by Jeff Buhler, Sarah Thorp and Jake Wade Wall was released in 2019, to negative reception.
-The film stars Michael Ealy, Jesse Williams, Nicole Beharie, Karla Souza, and Guy Burnet.
+The film stars Michael Ealy, Jesse Williams, Nicole Beharie, Karla Souza and Guy Burnet.